forlilab/Meeko/README.md

 #### 1. make PDBQT files
 AutoDock-GPU and Vina read molecules in the PDBQT format.
-These can be prepared by Meeko from SD files, or from Mol2 files, but SDF is preferred.
+These can be prepared by Meeko from SD files, or from Mol2 files, but SDF is strongly preferred.
 ```console
 mk_prepare_ligand.py -i molecule.sdf -o molecule.pdbqt
 mk_prepare_ligand.py -i multi_mol.sdf --multimol_outdir folder_for_pdbqt_files